tomusborne/generatepress/readme.txt

 = 3.3.0 =

-* Feature: Allow sub-menus to open using the spacebar
+* Tweak: Allow sub-menus to open using the spacebar

 = 3.2.2 =